sjomik2000/Calendara/README.md

 and multiday event support.
 Added notification of total retrieved events.
 Added Delete event functionality with notification of deletion success/failure.
 Using AI created a unique sample of 250 events and populated the database through Postman.
 Tested all added event actions with new database samples.
++ 2025.04.25 - Added Update button functionality (WIP) with a display window to search for ID first and then display update window with old event information pre filled.